-- Choose in a centralized location to improve Z-Wave network coverage in all directions.
+- Choose a centralized location to improve Z-Wave network coverage in all directions.

-- Make sure the spot you choose has cellular service, in case you want to subscribe to Ring Protect Plus and take advantage of cellular backup.
+- Make sure the spot you choose has cellular service, in case you want to subscribe to Ring Protect Pro and take advantage of cellular backup.*

 Is there anywhere I should avoid using a Base Station?